moskensoap/brainfuck/README.md

 # brainfuck-generator(tbf.bf)

-The generator written in Brainfuck converts normal text to Brainfuck code, which can be directly run via `brainfuck-interpreter` or compiled by `brainfuck-compiler`.
+The generator, written in Brainfuck, converts normal text to Brainfuck code.
+This code can be directly run using the `brainfuck-interpreter` or compiled with the `brainfuck-compiler`.

 ## Idea

 1.Make an arithmetic sequence: a(0)=0 a(1)=1 ^^^ a(255)=255 a(256)=256=0

 2.Use `<` or `>` to position the pointer according to the relative displacement between the new input char and the old input char

 3.Use `.` to putchar

 ## Example